Elise's Birthing Stories

 First we joined The Bradley Method® which is a 12 week course, meeting once a week for three hours at a time.
 Then, with our second we did a weekend 'refresher' course with our doula.
 Both completely worth it!

 We celebrated our one year of marriage with Lucas making it through the first trimester, in 2009.
 We bought our first home in 2008 at the beginning of the recession; both left our full-time careers working for other people so that Jon would grow his digital marketing business.
 What risks we take when little humans come into our lives!

-We told our families we would call or text when I went to the hospital, and then would call again when we were welcoming visitors after Lucas' arrival.
+We told our families we would call or text when I went to the hospital, and then would call again when we were welcoming visitors after Lucas' earth side arrival.

-Lucas was 11 days late.
+Lucas was 11 days "late."
 Even though the estimated due date signifies the month around a baby will likely be born - each day counted.
-With your first, there's too many what-if's and anxious feelings, besides being pressured to induce to not count the days.
+With your first, there's too many what-if's and anticipatory feelings; besides being pressured to induce to not count the days.

 The day before Thanksgiving I began having back labor.
 I went to see my chiropractor and Jon and I had a fairly normal Wednesday night.
 By early morning hours I was in active labor.

 I woke up Jon about 3am to help me time contractions and guide me through.
 (Going back to waking Jon up - yes, if your birth partner is someone you live with and they are going to be your biggest support system, they must sleep as much as possible.
 All childbirth preparation classes advise this.
-Which is why it's important to educate outside of a hospital setting... at least for the near future.)
+Which is why it's important to educate outside of a hospital setting... at least until hospitals change their procedure oriented childbirth classes.)

 We went to the hospital in active labor, walked the halls, walked around the room, moved in a variety of positions to help Lucas move downward.

 What I recall the most is my encouraging, young nurse, and my doctor who didn't seem to want to be working on Thanksgiving Day.